Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Representation of Events, Traces and Flows

 We assume that a \emph{trace} (or \emph{trace log}) is a collection of event \emph{occurrences}, each associated with the following attributes:

-\begin{itemize} \item The \emph{cycle} or a \emph{time stamp} of the event occurrence.
+\begin{enumerate} \item (\emph{Time Stamp}) The \emph{cycle} or a \emph{time stamp} of the event occurrence.
 Usually, for the purpose of validation or root-causing, the absolute values of time stamps are not relevant and therefore are abstracted away, what is important is that the time information captures the sequential vs concurrency information along a trace.
-In other contexts, the precise timing information can be critical for detecting anomalous behavior (e.g.,~\cite{Ste04}). \item The \emph{module} from which the event is originating.
-This allows one to zoom-in into execution of a particular module that contributes to the events of interest, if debugging so far suggests that the root-cause might be found in that module. \item An \emph{index} uniquely determining the \emph{instance} of the module from which the event occurrence is originating, if multiple instances of that module can be executed, including concurrently, along an execution. \end{itemize}
+In other contexts, the precise timing information can be critical for detecting anomalous behavior (e.g.,~\cite{stearley2004towards}). \item (\emph{Module ID}) The \emph{module} from which the event is originating.
+This allows one to zoom in into execution of a particular module that contributes to the events of interest, if debugging so far suggests that the root cause might be found in that module. \item (\emph{Instance ID}) An \emph{index} uniquely determining the \emph{instance} of the module from which the event occurrence is originating, if multiple instances of that module can be executed, including concurrently, along an execution. \end{enumerate}

-Finally, we assume that a \emph{flow} is succinctly represented as a sequence of events that must occur along the trace of a successful execution (if that flow was triggered).
+Finally, we assume that a \emph{flow} is succinctly represented as a sequence of events that must occur along the trace of a passing execution (if that flow was triggered).
+Events that occur in the description of a flow are called \emph{flow-events}.
 In different languages, flows are specified in different forms such as regular expressions of events or as automata.
-Work~\cite{FKK14} introduces a very rich visual formalism to specify concurrent multi-agent flows, with well defined formal semantics.
-In Specman~\cite{HMN01} environment that we are using, \emph{reference models} can be used to specify flows.
+Work~\cite{fraer2014visual} introduces a very rich visual formalism to specify concurrent multi-agent flows, with well-defined formal semantics.
+In the Specman~\cite{hollander2001language} environment that we are using, \emph{reference models} can be used to specify flows.
 The flow formalisms and validation environments define and implement the ability to check the traces against flows and conclude a pass or fail status of the flow execution.
 In this work we avoid sticking to any particular formalism for flows or introducing a new one.